-All digital inputs - with the exception of the "Clock" and "Direction" inputs in the clock directional mode - can be freely programmed using the NanoPro software (e.g. as a limit position switch, enable, etc.) and can be used for sequential control with NanoJ.
+All digital inputs - with the exception of the "Clock" input in the clock directional mode - can be freely programmed using the NanoPro software (e.g. as a limit position switch, enable, etc.) and can be used for sequential control with NanoJ.